olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 the wlan to the internet.
 The wlan is a closed wireless net for the Internet of Things on Board.
 The following is a list of files I modified to get things to work, in addition the the script dnsmasq.
-- dhcpcd.conf
+- /etc/dhcpcd.conf
-- hostapd.conf
+- /etc/hostapd/hostapd.conf
-- dnsmasq.conf
+- /etc/dnsmasq.conf

 After modified these files I discovered that the access point was not enabled at reboot.
 A systemd command to enable the service was issued ```systemctl enable  hostapd```.